arunj123/longan_nano/README.md

 ### `prj_usb_composite`

-This project demonstrates a composite USB device, which can expose multiple interfaces to the host computer simultaneously (e.g., a serial port and a Human Interface Device).
+This project demonstrates a composite USB device with multiple HID interfaces and an optional Mass Storage device.
+Its primary feature is a dynamic information display streamed from a host PC to the board's LCD.
+See the project's README for full details.

+!Live Display UI

 **Note:** The USB Mass Storage (disk) function in this composite device is incomplete and will not work.